Peigné-Canet-Schneider mle 1897 gun carriage: Peigné-Canet-Schneider mle 1897 gun carriage

-Peigné was assisted by Gustave Canet an artillery engineer working for the Schneider-Creusot company and the carriages were built in 1897.
-The Peigné-Canet-Schneider carriages are believed to be the first purpose built railroad guns in Europe and were first exhibited at the Paris exposition in 1900.
-The line drawing is from their sales brochure printed for the expo.
+Peigné was assisted by Gustave Canet an artillery engineer who at the time worked for the Forges et Chantiers de la Mediterranee shipbuilding firm but in 1897 moved to Schneider-Creusot company.
+The Peigné-Canet-Schneider carriages are believed to be the first purpose built railroad guns in Europe, the line drawing is from their sales brochure printed for the 1900 Paris Expo.
+Russia bought a battery of six 6-inch pieces for tests and evaluations ca. 1890-1894 but abandoned the idea, leaving them as coastal artillery on the westernmost fort Rif in Kronstadt.

 Peigné's original proposal was for variable-gauge rail carriages which could run on standard-gauge or narrow-gauge 60 cm (24 in) rails.
 However, the rail carriages that were built used narrow-gauge rails instead.
 The conversion of the mle 1878 and mle 1881 involved mounting the guns on twin or four-axle well-base rail carriages.
 The carriages and mounts were interchangeable and could be used with either gun.
 By mating the guns and carriages the majority of drawbacks of the guns were addressed.
 The guns and carriages were given the designation of Canon de 120 L mle 1878 sur affût-truc Peigné-Canet-Schneider mle 1897 and Obusier de 155 C mle 1881 sur affût-truc Peigné-Canet-Schneider mle 1897.